DazedtilDawn/aidev/conductor/tracks/prompt_pack_20251221/plan.md

 ## Phase 4: Documentation & Polish
 - [x] Task: Update `README.md` with usage examples for the new `prompt` command.
 [02b4f39]
 - [x] Task: Add JSDoc comments to public interfaces in the `prompt` module.
 [6408bc8]
-- [ ] Task: Final verification run: generate prompt packs for the AIDEV codebase itself and verify content.
+- [x] Task: Final verification run: generate prompt packs for the AIDEV codebase itself and verify content. [a7c4186]
 - [ ] Task: Conductor - User Manual Verification 'Documentation & Polish' (Protocol in workflow.md)